-Commentary is given on the sustainability considerations for the 'big themes' set out in the document, with consideration of the questions asked in relation to these. - 3.2 This chapter also sets out the assessment of the spatial distribution options set out in the 'Towards a Spatial Plan' section of the Issues and Options document.
+Commentary is given on the sustainability considerations for the 'big themes' set out in the document, with consideration of the questions asked in relation to these. - 3.2 This chapter also sets out the assessment of the spatial distribution options set out in the 'Where to build?' section of the Issues and Options document.